mallasujith/FWC-IITH/Vaman_ESP32/README.md

    pio lib --global install "stempedia/DabbleESP32" <br>
    .pio/build/esp32doit-devkit-v1/firmware.bin <br>
 4) After performing the first step, a setup file will be created. or if you perform step 2 and 3 you can skip the 4th step.
-5) In the setup file There will be
+5) In the setup file, we will get 4 files inside it. <br>
+   namely: src, .pio, platformio.ini, README.md
+6) Connect the arduino and vaman together, connect arduino to phone via otg and then vaman to arduino via the installation pdf.
+7) Now we have to be in the setup directory and run <b> pio run <b>.